 All that constant cleaning, cooking, and child care was like being a 1950’s housewife – and there’s no way I wanted more of that.

-So clinging to my camera I have at last climbed the ladder of Lockdown straight into a treasure trove of stuff I’ve shoved up over the many months…and completely forgotten about.
+Clinging to my camera I have at last climbed the ladder of Lockdown straight into a treasure trove of stuff I’ve shoved up over the many months…and completely forgotten about.

 And wow, those pre-pandemic years of trips, treats, and travel, certainly saw me splash out – sometimes on stuff twice because I forgot I’d bought it!